-If you've recently added an item or photo and are not seeing it on other devices, you may be having issues with the data syncing properly.
-Below, you can see the process for syncing your data.
+If you are not seeing recently added items or photos on other devices, you may have issues with data syncing.
+Below you can see the process for syncing your data.

 Please check the status of the sync in the 3 hash tab seen below (3 hash tab >> Settings >> Sync Inventory >> Full Sync)

-If you see that the last synchronized time is a while ago, please press Start Sync.
+If you see that the last synchronized time was a while ago, please press Start Sync.

 If a Full Sync does not solve the issue, please try the steps below: